Access your Pro+ Content below.

 Performance management gap: Goals versus realities

-This article is part of the Issue 4 April 2012 issue of New strategies for avoiding the dreaded data silo
+This article is part of the BI Trends + Strategies issue of Issue 4 April 2012

 Big data makes the problem of data silos even bigger.
 Or does it?
 Either way, CIOs must make big changes to get the most out of big data analytics.

 The iPad is helping to drive increased interest in mobile business intelligence, which is opening up BI data to new business users without tying them -- or existing users -- to their offices.

 Successful performance management initiatives involve more than purchasing and implementing software.
 And despite good intentions, there’s a high probability that you’re not getting everything you should from your system.